yuvalot/htm.core/README.md

 #      cd build/scripts
 #      cmake ../.. -DCMAKE_BUILD_TYPE=Debug
 #      make -j4 install
+#
+# Now build myapp
+# The -g -Og tells the compiler to build debug mode with no optimize.
 # We use -std=c++17 to get <filesystem> so we can avoid using the boost library.
-# The -I gives the path to the includes needed to use the htm.core library.
+# The -I gives the path to the includes needed to use with the htm.core library.
 # The -L gives the path to the shared htm.core library location at build time.
 # The LD_LIBRARY_PATH envirment variable points to the htm.core library location at runtime.

-# Now build your app
-g++ -g -o myapp -std=c++17  -I <path-to-repo>/build/Debug/include myapp.cpp -L <path-to-repo>/build/Debug/lib -lhtm_core -lpthread -ldl
+g++ -g -Og -o myapp -std=c++17  -I <path-to-repo>/build/Debug/include myapp.cpp -L <path-to-repo>/build/Debug/lib -lhtm_core -lpthread -ldl

-# Run your app
+# Run myapp in the debugger
 export LD_LIBRARY_PATH=<path-to-repo>/build/Debug/lib:$LD_LIBRARY_PATH
-./myapp
+gdb ./myapp
 ```

 ### Docker Builds